ManuGithubSteam/Surface3ProArch/README.md

 * ~~VM Writeback seconds!~~
 * ~~Deactivate Gnome Virt Keyboard on single click~~
   * Use Onboard instead!
-   * Test new keybiard from Gnome 3.28
+   * Test new keyboard from Gnome 3.28
 * Make Udev Rule do something cool when Typecover conects
 * ~~Make Krita useable with the stylus~~ works with X11 not with Wayland
 * Optimise scripts for powersave (5 hours instad of 7 without the scripts)